nharada1/least-squares-at-scale/README.md

 Least Squares at Scale is a UDAF extension to BlinkDB for performing linear regression on very large data sets.
 By leveraging the underlying BlinkDB sampling abilities, we can perform accurate least squares in near realtime on large HDFS datasets, as well as provide confidence intervals.
 Least squares at scale is able to both train as well as apply linear regression.
-For more information, see [the whitepaper]()
+For more information, see [the whitepaper](https://github.com/nharada1/least-squares-at-scale/blob/master/papers/results.pdf).

 ![Runtimes](https://raw.githubusercontent.com/nharada1/least-squares-at-scale/master/papers/runtime.png)